rkuma183/wilsonmar.github.io/_posts/2016-04-29-api-management-evaluation.md

    by Anton Babadjanov | antonba@ | @antonbaa | https://www.linkedin.com/in/anton-babadjanov-44501b9
    and Vlaimir Vinogradsky | vlvinogr@

-   In this session we will have some fun with the product while exploring the end-to-end workflow of launching a "treasure hunt" API.
-We'll then have the audience play a game with it.
+   This explores the end-to-end workflow of launching a "treasure hunt" API and play a game with it.
    We'll also take a peek at what the future holds for this exciting new Azure service.

 0. <a target="_blank" href="https://www.youtube.com/watch?v=jNXXRGL3gqM">
    Azure Api Management</a>